aminerhattous/event/README.md

 # event

-landing page to practice css grid
+landing page to practice css grid (not responsive)